snjsomnath/epsm/CHART_NORMALIZATION_LAYOUT_UPDATE.md

 - Already using normalized data (kWh/m²)
 - Tooltip format consistent: shows values with one decimal place
 - Y-axis label: "kWh/m²"

+**Energy Use Breakdown Table (Tab 1):**
+- Table title updated to "Energy Use Breakdown (Normalized per m²)"
+- Column headers changed from "(kWh)" to "(kWh/m²)"
+- All values divided by floor area before display
+- Consistent `.toFixed(1)` formatting for one decimal place
+- Uses the same `floorArea` variable as the charts

 ### 2. Side-by-Side Layout